sahinfalcon/OptimalHerbRun/README.md

 # OptimalHerbRun

-A RuneLite plugin in development that aims to optimize herb farming runs through patch tracking, route optimization, and profit calculations.
+A RuneLite plugin in development that aims to optimise herb farming runs through patch tracking, route optimisation, and profit calculations.

 ## Planned Features